 - 1. Open a terminal window.
 In the terminal window, type starccm+ - 2.
 To start a new simulation, click File \rightarrow New - 3.
-Tick the Power-On-Demand box and fill the license box with the POD Key.
-The POD Key can be found on Ping Pong - 4.
+Tick the Power-On-Demand box and fill the license box with the POD Key. - 4.
 Download the tutorial instruction and data from the course homepage